 3. Adding workers

-If you have a larger operation (50 or more ASICs), we suggest you take the advantage of our bulk import solutions to save time with adding workers and installation of the software.
+If you have a larger operation (50 or more ASICs), we suggest you take advantage of our bulk import solutions to save time with adding workers and installation of the software.

 You can scan the local network for your ASICs with our Locator tool.
 It will automatically also generate a JSON file that can be bulk imported to minerstat.
 So the steps for fastest ASICs import are:

 - Download Locator.